 If You Invested $1000 In This Stock 10 Years Ago, Here's How Much You Would Have Today

-Albemarle (NYSE:ALB) has outperformed the market over the past 10 years by 2.08% on an annualized basis.
+Regeneron Pharmaceuticals (NASDAQ:REGN) has outperformed the market over the past 10 years by 13.44% on an annualized basis.

-Buying $1,000 In ALB: 10 years ago, an investor could have purchased 19.42 shares of Albemarle at the time with $1,000.
-This investment in ALB would have produced an average annual return of 16.2%.
-Currently, Albemarle has a market capitalization of $26.37 billion.
+Buying $1,000 In REGN: 10 years ago, an investor could have purchased 17.72 shares of Regeneron Pharmaceuticals at the time with $1,000.
+This investment in REGN would have produced an average annual return of 27.55%.
+Currently, Regeneron Pharmaceuticals has a market capitalization of $68.66 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.